-These are variants of the methods of "magnitude estimation" and "cross-modality matching" [10] and their responses shall be one of the following:
+Other opinion scales that may be suitable are variants of the methods of "magnitude estimation" and "cross-modality matching" [8].
+The responses on these scales may be one of the following:

 - a) one of a numerical series of categories labelled 1, 2, 3, 4, 5 (and denoted as such to the subject), but with descriptions attached only to the first and the last, to identify the subjective dimension; - b) a numerical mark on a scale from one to a number much greater than five say 10 or 100; or - c) a length proportional to some property (e.g. quality), marked manually along a given straight line.